sorzkode/spassgui/README.md

 ## Please Note

-  Snazzy Pass is a password generator first and foremost.
+  Snazzy Pass is a password generator first and foremost

-  The password management functionality is basic and was added in version 2.
+  The password management functionality is basic and was added in version 2

-  The local snazzy database isn't password protected and contents aren't encrypted or hashed.
+  The local snazzy database isn't password protected but passwords are encrypted using Fernet

-  Therefore, the application should only be used locally and access to the application should be restricted if you plan to use the database to store passwords